gurlina/w251_project/README_Cloud.md

 ## Model validation

 1. The trained model will be saved on `<project_root>/w251_project/checkpoints/enlightening`.
-Alternatively, download the [pre-trained model](https://drive.google.com/drive/folders/1MeHOhhT0O2NDz6YL5nSn-elK-Oih2Oso?usp=sharing) and copy that to `checkpoints/enlightening` folder.
+Alternatively, download the [illuminGAN pre-trained model](https://drive.google.com/drive/folders/1MeHOhhT0O2NDz6YL5nSn-elK-Oih2Oso?usp=sharing) and copy that to `checkpoints/enlightening` folder.
 > Note: <br>Extract the pre-trained model if it is in compressed format.

 2. Start the validation process